COVID-19 Info | Information sur la COVID-19 | COVID-19 Vaccine Vaccine Receipt | COVID-19 Self-Assessment

 • less likely to have low five-minute Apgar scores at birth.

-Doula services are not covered by Ontario's Health Insurance, however, they may be covered by private insurance.
-Some doulas may also offer decreased fees based on ability to pay.
+Doula services are not covered by Ontario's Health Insurance; however, they may be covered by private insurance.
+Some doulas may also offer sliding scale fees.

 Doulas can provide support during several different times of life transitions.
 For more information about doulas or to find a certified doula in London or Middlesex County please go to the following websites: